ibm-cloud-docs/netezza/data_lakehouse_mcsp/integrating_watsonx_mcsp.md

 {:note: .note}

 # Integrating {{site.data.keyword.netezza_short}} with {{site.data.keyword.lakehouse_short}}
-{: #integratenps_watsonx.data}
+{: #integratenps_watsonx.data_mcsp}

 You can integrate your {{site.data.keyword.netezza_full}} instance with {{site.data.keyword.lakehouse_short}}.

 ## Before you begin
-{: #prereqswatsonx.data}
+{: #prereqswatsonx.data_mcsp}

 Ensure that you obtained the IBM API key by following the steps:

 1. Log in to the IBM SaaS Console.
 1. Select the account that is associated with your subscription.
-The Subscriptions page opens.
+The **Subscriptions** page opens.
-1. From the Subscriptions page, find the subscription for the instance that you want to add a service ID to.
-Then, click View subscription details.
+1. From the **Subscriptions** page, find the subscription for the instance that you want to add a service ID to.
+Then, click **View subscription details**.
 1. Click the instance where you want to add a service ID.
-The Instance details tab opens.
+The **Instance details** tab opens.
-1. Select the Service IDs tab and click Create service ID.
-The Create service ID window opens.
+1. Select the **Service IDs** tab and click **Create service ID**.
+The **Create service ID** window opens.
 1. In the window, enter a name and choose a role for your service ID.
-   - The Service admin role can view, create, update, and delete users, roles, and groups for an instance.
+   - The **Service admin** role can view, create, update, and delete users, roles, and groups for an instance.
-   - The Service owner role can take the same actions as the Service admin.
+   - The **Service owner** role can take the same actions as the Service admin.
-   - The Service user role can view the instance, but this role doesn't include permissions that are related to user management like adding more users.
+   - The **Service user** role can view the instance, but this role doesn't include permissions that are related to user management like adding more users.
-1. Click Create.
-The service ID is created and appears in the table on the Service IDs tab.
+1. Click **Create**.
+The service ID is created and appears in the table on the **Service IDs** tab.

 1. Click the **API keys** tab and click **Create**.